scala/docs.scala-lang/_overviews/scala3-book/taste-vars-data-types.md

 ## Declaring variable types

-When you create a variable you can (a) explicitly declare its type, or (b) let the compiler infer the type:
+When you create a variable you can explicitly declare its type, or let the compiler infer the type:

 ```scala
 val x: Int = 1   // explicit
 val x = 1        // implicit; the compiler infers the type
 ```

 The second form is known as _type inference_, and it’s a great way to help keep this type of code concise.
-The Scala compiler can usually infer the data type for you, as shown in the output of these examples:
+The Scala compiler can usually infer the data type for you, as shown in the output of these REPL examples:

 ```scala
 scala> val x = 1